CICE-Consortium/CICE/doc/source/developer_guide/dg_forcing.rst

 - Input files are organized by year.
 - Namelist inputs ``fyear`` and ``ycycle`` specify the forcing year dataset.
-- The forcing year is computed on the fly and is assumed to be cyclical over the forcing dataset length defined by ycycle.
+- The forcing year is computed on the fly and is assumed to be cyclical over the forcing dataset length defined by ``ycycle``.
 - The namelist ``atm_dat_dir`` specifies the directory of the atm input data files and the namelist ``atm_data_type`` defines the atmospheric forcing mode.
 - The namelist ``ocn_dat_dir`` specifies the directory of the ocn input data files and the namelist ``ocn_data_type`` defines the ocean forcing mode.
 - The filenames follow a particular naming convention that is defined in the source code (ie. subroutine **JRA55_gx1_files**).
 The forcing year is typically found just before the **.nc** part of the filename and there are tools (subroutine **file_year**) to update the filename based on the model year and appropriate forcing year.